 Winter quarter has officially begun!
 And — if you’re like me — so has the countdown to spring break.
 There are 63 days between today and 10 days of freedom.
 That’s nine weeks of classes, activities and all-nighters (because hey, who doesn’t procrastinate).
 Along with beautiful March weather comes a severe case of cabin fever, but 10 days offers a lot more opportunities than you may realize.
 While people dream of far off places with fabulous beaches and colorful mountains when they hear the word “travel”, not everyone has the money to go to Europe for a year.
 But hey, that’s OK!
 ‘Cause I’m here to tell you that’s not the only way to travel!
 You could stay in the good ol’ USA, exploring local attractions or heritage sites.
 The untapped potential is endless!

-Another great place to go is Black Canyon in Colorado — another spot off the beaten path — is a steep-walled gorge near the Gunnison River.
+Another great place to go is Black Canyon in Colorado — a steep-walled gorge near the Gunnison River.
 The sharp drops and flowing water provide home to deer, elk and golden eagles.

 If going out of the state doesn’t sound good, Mount Rainier is an amazing option.
 The snow-capped volcano seen occasionally on our daily commute is a breathtaking place to go with friends to either ski or camp in the beautiful snow.
 Other places in Washington like La Push offer cold beaches, gorgeous hiking trails and blue lakes.
 Try boating, fishing or just walking along the sandy beach.
 Ape Cave near Mount St. Helens is another Washington gem, and features a series of cool, dark caves created by flows of lava.